Edwardo-H/Election_Analysis/README.md

   - The percentage of votes from each county
   - The county with the highest turnout

+  ## Election Audit Results
+  ---
+  As evidenced by the screenshots exported to the terminal and to a text file, one can see that the additional requests have been addressed:

   Output to Terminal

   <img width="234" alt="OutputToTerminal" src="https://user-images.githubusercontent.com/70344787/96182531-9be92b00-0f03-11eb-9fec-a0087ae8864b.PNG">